MichaelCurrin/blender/README.md

-# Food Blender Toy
+# Food Blender
-> Interactive website for blending fruit and vegetables into a colorful mix
+> Choose fruit and vegetables and blend them into a colorful mix

 ## Play online